 The Committee will maintain written minutes of its meetings and copies of its actions by written consent, and will cause such minutes and copies of written consents to be filed with the minutes of the meetings of the Board.
-The Chair will report to the Board from time to time with respect to the activities of the Committee, including on significant matters related to the Committee's responsibilities and the Committee's deliberations and actions.
+The Chair will report to the Board from time to time with respect to the activities of the Committee.

 Members of the Committee will receive such fees, if any, for their service as Committee members as may be determined by the Board, which may include additional compensation for the Chair.

 The Committee may from time to time as it deems appropriate evaluate the Committee’s composition and performance and report to the Board.
-The Committee also will review and reassess the adequacy of this Charter every 24 months, and recommend to the Board any changes the Committee determines are appropriate.
+The Committee also will review and reassess the adequacy of this Charter from time to time, and recommend to the Board any changes the Committee determines are appropriate.

 The Company shall make this Charter freely available to stockholders on request and, provided that the Company is subject to the periodic reporting requirements of the Securities Exchange Act of 1934, shall publish it on the Company’s web site.